feedbackward/sgd-roboost/README.md

 $ (sgd-roboost) cd ../sgd-roboost
 ```

+For the `[SHA-1]` placeholder, the following is a safe, tested value.

 __Safe hash value:__ `ea67b5a4df389b63f59d080ad3ed7a4fe7bea7ee` (tested 2020/12/23).

 Next, we proceed under the assumption that the user has already completed the data acquisition as described in the previous section, i.e., the user has some `DATADIR` directory with all the processed `*.h5` files of interest.